mvolkmann/blog/src/smalltalk.md

 - If the class needs any class variables, add them to the value of the `classVariableNames` string separated by spaces.
-- To save the changes, right-click in the bottom pane and select "Accept" or press cmd-s.
+- To save the changes, press cmd-s (Accept).

 ### Methods